dilmaheu/docs/src/content/docs/basics/setup.md

 ## Node.js

+We recommend using Node 18 or higher for running our projects.
 Astro recommends using Node `16.12.0` or higher.
-We recommend using Node 18 for running this project.
 Other versions may work, but we do not test against them.

 ## Package Manager